Rain (Uriah Heep song)

 "Rain" is a song by the English progressive rock/hard rock band Uriah Heep, which was originally released on their fifth studio album, The Magician's Birthday, in 1972.
 Though the song was never released as a single, it is one of the most well-known songs from the album.
 It was written by Ken Hensley, who also performed the keyboard/piano element of the song, with vocals by David Byron.
-It was the band's first song to utilize only the keyboards/piano and vocals with some additional bass guitar parts.
+It was the band's first song to use only the keyboards/piano and vocals with some additional bass guitar parts.
 AllMusic said the song was a "lovely piano ballad".
 Songwriter Hensley recorded a slightly different version for inclusion on his 1973 debut solo album Proud Words on a Dusty Shelf.

 Recording

 The song was recorded and mixed at Lansdowne Recording Studios, London, in September 1972.
 It was released on The Magician's Birthday in November of the same year.